Nsf03/LysoModel/README.md

 # LysoModel
-Here are the program files for modeling lysomic stresses.
+Here are the program files for modeling lysomal stresses.

 The LysoModel.ipynb file provides access to interactive management of initial conditions, modeling and stress activation.